-- A student enrolled for fewer than 12 credits per semester is considered a part-time.
+- A student enrolled for fewer than 12 credits per semester is considered part-time.

 Students may not carry course loads greater than 18.75 credits during the fall or spring semesters without special permission from an academic adviser.
 Students wishing to carry excess course loads must have attained at least a “B” average in the previous semester while completing a minimum of 12 credits in that semester.
 Students wishing to carry 24 or more credits during the fall or spring semesters or more than 12 credits during a summer session must send a written request to the vice president for Learning & Student Services, who has the sole authority to approve or deny the request.
 Speak to an NPC academic adviser for more information.